Gaudeamus Festival 2025

 Laura Agnusdei

-Gaudeamus Festival reaches its 80th edition in 2025 with an expansive programme of concerts, interdisciplinary works, and critical discussions.
+Gaudeamus Festival took place in Utrecht on 10–14 September 2025, reaching its 80th edition with an expansive programme of concerts, interdisciplinary works, and critical discussions.
 What began as a platform for contemporary composition has grown into an international hub for experimental sound and performance.
-This year’s festival features more than 45 events, ranging from chamber works to large-scale performances and electronic projects.
-Highlights include the Gaudeamus Award, which has introduced generations of composers to international recognition, alongside workshops and seminars that encourage dialogue across disciplines.
+This year’s festival featured more than 45 events, ranging from chamber works to large-scale performances and electronic projects.
+Highlights included the Gaudeamus Award, which has introduced generations of composers to international recognition, alongside workshops and seminars that encourage dialogue across disciplines.

 Central to the festival’s identity is its commitment to the new.
 By inviting young composers and musicians from across the world, Gaudeamus creates an environment where invention and risk are not only encouraged but expected.
 Utrecht becomes the canvas for this exchange, with venues across the city filled by sound, ideas, and collaboration.
 Eighty years of history provide depth, yet the festival looks firmly forward, shaping how contemporary music is imagined and heard today.